“It’s impossible to determine the ROI of social media”, said the business owner during a conversation with me.

 The return on social media still exists as an elusive piece of the marketing puzzle for many businesses wanting to capitalize on the billions of eyes spending time on those platforms.

-(BTW: there are almost 2 billion monthly users on Facebook alone!)
+(BTW: there are now over 2 billion monthly users on Facebook alone!)

 An eConsultancy survey found 41% of respondents from 1,000 companies and agencies had absolutely no idea of social media’s financial impact.